Shell to Sea: Motivation

 The campaign has a diverse support base, including people from many political backgrounds and those with no strong politics at all.
 Local campaigners include former Fianna Fáil and Fine Gael supporters.
 Philip McGrath, one of the Rossport Five, was an election agent for Fine Gael leader Enda Kenny.
 Werner Blau, a physics professor at Trinity College Dublin, and part-time Rossport resident, told his neighbours that the pipeline intended for Rossport would not even comply with United States standards, which he described as "pretty lax".
 In its rankings of countries' facilitation of oil and gas companies, the World Bank rates Ireland in its highest, "very favourable" category, along with Pakistan and Argentina.
 By comparison, Nigeria is rated average.
 Mike Cunningham, a former director of Statoil, said: "No country in the world gives as favourable terms to the oil companies as Ireland."
 This is a result of legislation created by Ray Burke, who served as Minister of Communications and Energy.

 Many people from outside Erris are concerned about aspects of the proposed project leading to widespread opposition.
 Some specific concerns are use of compulsory orders to acquire property for private companies and over-generous terms given to the oil companies by successive Fianna Fáil governments.
 People from the Niger Delta now resident in Ireland have expressed support.
 A mural of Ken Saro-Wiwa, who was executed after leading a campaign to reduce Shell's influence in Ogoniland, has been painted on a gable in Rossport and a memorial to the Ogoni Nine erected.

 In 2006, Shell were accused of trying to influence local business, when the owner of a local adventure centre alleged that Shell offered him €15,000 in return for his support for the construction of the pipeline in 2005.
-Shell said in response, that at no point was such an offer made as it was against their business principles but that Shell had given a donation of €150 to a windsurfing festival following a request by the businessman.
+Shell said in response, that at no point was such an offer made as it was against their business principles but that Shell had given a donation of €150 to a windsurfing festival after a request by the businessman.